 Woman in the Walls is the first and only show where the cast and crew of the production voted for the Diamond Mask winners, due to the show having been postponed because of the COVID-19 pandemic.
 Actors were not allowed to vote for themselves on their ballots.

 Close Encounters of the Hairy Kind 2022 Revival featured a tie in votes, so a record FIVE Diamond Masks were awarded on closing night.
+This happened again in 2025 at the premiere viewing of Visions of Sugarplums.

 OUR WINNERS ARE: